Police make arrest after threat of violence at Sanders rally

 LONG BEACH, Calif.
-(AP) — Police in Long Beach arrested a man after he posted an online threat of violence connected to a scheduled Sen. Bernie Sanders rally in the city Tuesday.
+(AP) — Long Beach police arrested a man after he allegedly posted an online threat of violence connected to a scheduled Sen. Bernie Sanders rally in the city on Tuesday.

-The Long Beach Police Department says in a statement that detectives arrested 27-year-old Jose Rafael Guzman of Huntington Park, a Los Angeles suburb, on Monday.
+Detectives arrested 27-year-old Jose Rafael Guzman of Huntington Park, a Los Angeles suburb, on Monday, the Long Beach Police Department said in a statement.

 He was booked for criminal threats and threatening a public officer.